zextras/tech-doc/source/carbonio/adminpanel/whitelabelling.rst

 --> Theme` (to change them only for one domain, overriding the global settings).

-Currently, |product| supports white labelling of the following graphic parts, that can be defined separately for the |adminui| and the End User.

 .. include:: /_includes/adminpanel/wl.rst

 .. |aphostname| image:: /img/adminpanel/ap-hostname.png